vishnutejainduri/kafka/ibmCloudFunctions/commercetools/README.md

   - We build a unique microsite category key using the facet's facet id field
   - We attempt to fetch an existing microsite category from CT using this unique key
   - If the microsite category does not exist in CT and is not flagged for deletion, we create it
-  - If the microsite category does exist in CT but is flagged fro deletion, we make sure to remove it from the list of categories assigned to the style.
+  - If the microsite category does exist in CT but is flagged for deletion, we make sure to remove it from the list of categories assigned to the style.
 NOTE: we do not deletd the microsite cateogry itself
   - If the microsite category does exist in CT and is not flagged for deletion, we make a check to see if any of the microsite category labels have changed.
 If they have we make an update call to CT updating the microsite category
 - We make a series of update action calls to the product in CT, updating the attributes as per the current facet message in the batch